DavideCacciatore/Portfolio/Data Science/Statistical Learning/Final Project/README.md

 Finally, we tested our models with their conformal predictions on a group of images taken directly from us over the past few years to see their capability in real situations.

+This project has been made with Luca Mattei and Luca Romani.